-- Computed tomography (CT) scan: scans that provide detailed images of the chest as well as the structures inside and outside the lungs.
-Doctors can visually inspect these images to see areas where the lungs have been damaged and determine how serious that damage is
+- Computed tomography (CT) scan: Provides detailed images of the chest as well as the structures inside and outside the lungs.
+Doctors can visually inspect these images to see areas where the lungs have been damaged and determine the extent of the damage.

-- Lung function tests: measure how much air you can breathe in and out, how fast you can breathe out, and how well your lungs deliver oxygen to the blood.
-The most common lung function test is called spirometry and measures how much air you can breathe out after taking a deep breath and how fast you can expel the air
+- Pulmonary function tests: Measures how much air you can breathe in and out, how fast you can breathe out, and how well your lungs deliver oxygen to the blood.
+The most common lung function test is called spirometry and measures how much air you can breathe out after taking a deep breath and how fast you can expel the air.

-- Blood test: blood tests may show whether bronchiectasis is caused by an underlying condition, such as cystic fibrosis, or whether an infection that may be causing lung damage is present
+- Blood test: May show whether bronchiectasis is caused by an underlying condition, such as cystic fibrosis, or whether an infection that may be causing lung damage is present.

-- Sputum culture: involves examining a sputum sample under a microscope to determine whether certain bacteria or fungi are present
+- Sputum culture: Involves examining a sputum (mucus) sample under a microscope to determine whether certain bacteria or fungi are present.